datainfrastructuregroup/datainfrastructuregroup.github.io/src/blog/posts/hello-world.md

 ---
 layout: layouts/post.njk
-title: Welcome to DIG
+title: We are hiring!
 category: news
-excerpt: Launching our new website and research blog.
+excerpt: Do research with us!
 date: 2025-09-01
 permalink: "/blog/{{ page.fileSlug }}/"
 ---

-We are excited to launch the new website for the Data Infrastructure Group (DIG).
-Stay tuned for research updates, publications, events, and more.
+I'm so excited to officially launch the Data Infrastucture Group (DIG) at Smith this year.
+DIG is an interdisciplinary research group that uses computational and humanistic methods to study and practice restorative and transformative data science, and we have a ton of exciting projects in the works.

+If you're a student looking for research experience, please checkout [our openings](/get-involved/student-hiring/).

+We are also always looking for [community partners](get-involved/collaborators/) with whom we can build something meaningful together.